NCAR/DART/docs/pages/Getting_Started.md

 The *names of executables* will be italicized (although note that italic will also be used for emphasis where there is no potential for confusion).

-:dart: *NOTE*: "pro-tip" information to note will be written like this.
+*NOTE*: "pro-tip" information to note will be written like this.

-:exclamation: *IMPORTANT*: important information will be written like this.
+*IMPORTANT*: important information will be written like this.

-:warning: *WARNING*: don't miss out on warnings which will be written like this.
+*WARNING*: don't miss out on warnings which will be written like this.

 ----
 <span id="system" class="anchor"></span> [](#system)